From the desk of The Right Reverend Doctor Andrew VujisiÄ‡

-The goal of the acquisition of knowledge and the development of higher order and critical thinking, the advancement of intellectual and academic skills acutely manifested in service to the Orthodox Church and the world.
-The Institute reflects the breadth of the pursuit of excellence in character development and formation, teaching, scholarship, and research that marks innovation in higher learning for Orthodox Christians.
+The goal of the acquisition of knowledge and the development of higher order and critical thinking is uniquely and acutely manifested in the advancement of intellectual and academic skills in service to the Church and the world.
+The Institute reflects the breadth of the pursuit of excellence in character development and formation, teaching, scholarship, and research that marks innovation in higher learning for Eastern Christians.
 This diversity and quality defines St. Gregory Nazianzen Orthodox Institute.

-The Orthodox tradition of academic excellence has provided the Institute with the foundation and confidence to reach for new and previously unimaginable knowledge, while the ethnic, cultural, and national diversity of the Institute community makes it possible for students, faculty, alumni, and friends to interact with — and be transformed by — a multiplicity of perspectives.
-At the same time, the Institute, which has entered into a number of Memoranda of Understanding and Partnerships with other institutions throughout the world, is based in one of the world’s most promising and fertile Orthodox mission fields, and therefore offers a unique laboratory in which to study the evolution of post-Christian modern society, attract and learn from the remarkable people who make this region their home, and in doing so, fulfill the responsibilities of all those associated with the Institute as vigorous, active, and engaged citizens of the Kingdom of Heaven.
+The monastic tradition of academic excellence, research, and discovery has provided the Institute with the foundation and confidence to reach for new and previously unimaginable knowledge, while the ethnic, cultural, and national diversity of the Institute community makes it possible for students, faculty, alumni, and friends to interact with — and be transformed by — a multiplicity of perspectives.
+At the same time, the Institute, which has entered into a number of Memoranda of Understanding and Partnerships with other institutions throughout the world, is based in one of the world’s most promising and fertile mission fields, and therefore offers a unique laboratory in which to study the evolution of post-Christian modern society, attract and learn from the remarkable people who make this region their home, and in doing so, fulfill the responsibilities of all those associated with the Institute as vigorous, active, and engaged citizens of the Kingdom of Heaven.